cosmos-gaminghub/nibiru/docs/testnets/validator.md

 :::

 ## Create a Wallet
-Firstly, you neeed to create wallet or import existing wallet, then get some quark from the faucet.
+Firstly, you neeed to create wallet or import existing wallet, then get some game from the faucet.

 ```
 nbrcli keys add <wallet_name>